Kalrfou/CapstoneProject/README.md

 # Capstone Project

+The following was submitted as a final research project for a capstone course offered through the M.S.
+Computer Science  at the University of Wisconsin-Milwaukee.

 NASA battery data analysis
 Data Structure:
 cycle: top level structure array containing the charge, discharge and impedance operations<br>